A happy marriage of flavours and textures: stifado with chilopites (small egg noodles).

 The combination of herbs and spices used in stifado varies greatly, according to personal tastes.
 For example, many versions omit the cumin, the nutmeg, the cloves and/or the cinnamon.
 Some even add a little sugar.
 In my version, the balanced combination of juniper, cinnamon and cumin is central to the resulting flavour and aroma, with the tomato doing its bit in the background, but there is room for experimentation.

 Stifado is just one of the typically Greek slow-cooked dishes.
-If you are curious to try them in their natural environment, you should consider joining us on one of our cultural and archaeological tours or cruises in Greece!
+If you are curious to try them in their natural environment, you should consider joining us on one of our cultural and archaeological tours in Greece!

 Lovely dish highly recommend